 Two live shows wowed audiences, with Impact Gamers LiVE showcasing games made by young people on the big screen and WiFi Wars providing lots of laughs in an interactive comedy gameshow.
 Beyond the museum, The Displaced—our first live action role-playing game—led visitors across Bradford city centre in an other-worldly adventure to collect clues and solve the mystery of the Soyuz.

-After another successful festival, it’s now on to plans for the next—we’ll see you in 2018!
+After another successful festival, it’s now on to plans for the next—see you there!

 Photographs by Roger Moody and Jody Hartley